High Quality Links purple

 If you don’t hear back after following up, cut your losses and move on to other prospects.
 Sending multiple follow-up emails can come across as pushy and unprofessional.

-Avoid poor-quality posting services.
+It’s vital to avoid poor-quality posting services.
 These websites usually lack any editorial standards, charge for guest posts, or publish content on any subject without a clear focus on any particular niche.

 It’s easier to produce content for this kind of website, but Google won’t consider it a high-quality backlink.